ma-b/hirsch-walks/Spindles/docs/src/tutorial-hirsch.md

 Edges are labeled by their incident facets, where the three facets that define the face are omitted.

+## Good 2-faces
 Note that for each vertex in the plot above, the sum of both distances must be at least 6 because we know that there is no shorter path between the apices.
 In fact, there are two such shortest paths that traverse parts of the face: Starting at the first apex `1`, we may take 3 steps to either `56` or `80`.
 Both vertices are at distance 3 from the second apex, as their labels tell us.
 The only two vertices that are not visited on either of those two paths are `155` and `156`, and they are also at distance 3 from the second apex.

 So among the vertices of the face `15+ 19+ 21+`, there are two special subsets:
 One subset of vertices, let us call it $V_1$, is "close" to the first apex (namely, take $V_1$ to be the apex `1 ` itself).
 The other subset $V_2$ (the subset consisting of `56`, `155`, `156`, and `80`) is disjoint from the first one, and each vertex in $V_2$ is "close" to second apex .
-Here, "close" means that if we pick two arbitrary vertices, one from each subset, then the sum of their distances to their closest apex is at most 3, which is 2 less than the dimension of `s48`.
+Here, "close" means that if we pick two arbitrary vertices, one from each subset, then the sum of their distances to the respectively closest apex is at most 3, which is 2 less than the dimension of `s48`.

 Let us call 2-faces with this property **good**.
 Good 2-faces play an important role for analyzing `s48` in the setting of the so-called **circuit diameter conjecture**, a relaxation of the Hirsch conjecture. *Spindles.jl* provides a function [`Spindles.isgood2face`](@ref) that tests a face for being good.